MicrosoftDocs/sql-docs/docs/tools/configuration-manager/protocols-for-mssqlserver-properties-advanced-tab.md

 > - [Windows Extended Protection \<extendedProtection\>](/iis/configuration/system.webserver/security/authentication/windowsauthentication/extendedprotection/)
 > - [Extended Protection for Authentication Overview](/dotnet/framework/wcf/feature-details/extended-protection-for-authentication-overview)

-For more information about how to configure other [!INCLUDEssNoVersion] services, see [Manage the Database Engine Services](../../database-engine/configure-windows/manage-the-database-engine-services.md).
+For more information about how to configure other [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] services, see [Manage the Database Engine Services](../../database-engine/configure-windows/manage-the-database-engine-services.md).
 For a complete description of Extended Protection, see [Connect to the Database Engine Using Extended Protection](../../database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md).

 **Extended Protection** is fully supported by the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Native Client beginning with [!INCLUDE[ssKilimanjaro](../../includes/sskilimanjaro-md.md)].
 Support for **Extended Protection** for other [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] client providers is not currently supported.